Who should report on the Faculty Activity Reporting form?

 When will the information be used?

 - Reports will be monitored continually in conjunction with Calvin's publicity and recruitment efforts.

 - Reports will be accessed for institutional reporting purposes at various times of the year.

-- View report archives (link is also at the top right of each FAR page)
+View report archives (link is also at the top right of the main FAR page)

-- Reports for internal use only can be requested from Erin Bushouse, email@example.com.
+Reports for internal use only can be requested from Betsy Jacobsen, email@example.com.

 Begin submitting your FAR report.